The 2018 edition of the World Summit on the Information Society Forum (WSIS Forum) will be held on 19–23 March, in Geneva, Switzerland.

-The Forum will serve as a platform for discussions on the role of information and communications technologies (ICTs) as a means of implementation of the Sustainable Development Goals and targets, with due regard to the global mechanism for follow-up and review of the implementation of the 2030 Agenda for Sustainable Development.
+The Forum will serve as a platform for discussions on the role of information and communications technologies (ICTs) as a means of implementation of the sustainable development goals (SDGs) and targets, with due regard to the global mechanism for follow-up and review of the implementation of the 2030 Agenda for Sustainable Development.

 The one week long event will include more than 150 sessions tackling a wide range of issues, from access and digital divide, to cybersecurity and privacy, and from the Internet of Things and artificial intelligence, to multilingualism and cultural diversity.
 There will also be a High-Level Track which will include interactive policy dialigue, a ministerial round table, and a high-level networking programme.